-I. Request for Proposal Overview
+I. Outreach of Interest Overview

 A. Objective

 This outreach of interest (OOI) functions as an outreach mechanism to cultivate relationships and connect with potential partners.
 This OOI is intended to solicit responses to explore future projects meeting the needs and interests of potential partners through partnership agreements within legislative authority with USDA Forest Service.